 comments-area as shown on the screenshot below.

-Next, go to the Elementor editor and edit the Table of Contents widget.
+Once you found the selector you need, the next step is to exclude it on your ToC.
+Go to the Elementor editor and edit the Table of Contents widget.
 On the Table of Content block under the Content tab, click the EXCLUDE tab and paste the CSS selector you have found above on the Anchors By Selector field.
 Add a dot as the prefix.

 If you want to exclude other sections, you can simply add the CSS selector of the sections you want to exclude on the Anchors By Selector field.
 You can separate each CSS selector with a comma.